sbonds/microsoft-azure-samples-core-startup-stack-rails/README.md

 1. Navigate to your repository on GitHub
 2. Select **Actions** and choose **Build and Deploy** from the list
 3. Click **Run Workflow**.

+NB There will be a warning about workflows not being enabled on forked repository - you will need to enable workflows.

 This will take about 10 minutes to complete on the first run.
 Subsequent runs will be faster due to caching of the Docker build.